Carbohydrates Types & Health Benefits

 8. Why do children need carbohydrates?

-Since Carbohydrates are simple sugars, the human brain uses that as a primary source of energy.
+Since Carbohydrates are simple sugars, the human brain uses them as a primary source of Energy.
 This is indeed a vital factor for the children to stay alert and active throughout the day.

 9. Do eggs have carbs?